 - How could they/ why me?
-In my 27 years of career, I had heard of people losing job but it had never happened to me.
+In my 27 years of career, I had heard of people losing a job but I had never lost my job.

 As I started wobbling through the path of picking myself up and rebuilding myself, it was clear that the ‘rational logical’ mind didn’t have much to offer.
-The same tape of “how could they, why me, I should have done this or that, how will we pay the bills…” kept playing.
-And with it a stiff, closed, listless tired body.
+The same tape of “how could they, why me, I lost my job, I should have done this or that, how will we pay the bills…” kept playing.
+And with it, a stiff, closed, listless tired body.
 It was an experience of doing my best, putting all my efforts, moving fast and being at the same spot.

-But I knew that I can’t remain in this state.
-And slowly things shifted when I let go of trying to make logical meaning making and started surrendering, with curiosity, allowing things to flow.
+But I knew that even if I had lost my job, I can’t remain in this state.
+And slowly things shifted when I let go of trying to make logical meaning-making and started surrendering, with curiosity, allowing things to flow.
 Instead of planning more and calculating more, I leaned into meditation more.
 And practise mindfulness.
 Trust more.
 Listening to the foolish intuitive mind beyond all logic.

 A realisation dawned, I had attracted this.
 I have always envied my friends who were self-employed , could work from home, being masters of their own time.
 I have been wanting to move into a consultant role but never had the courage to quit my job.
 And now that I was finally without a job I could look at it as an opportunity to explore myself.